What Is a Managed Cloud Service Provider?

 A managed cloud service provider, known as MCSP for short, refers to an IT provider that offers cloud IT services.
 Cloud services have become a core part of modern business operations and MCSPs can be used to outsource cloud services, while businesses focus on their core offerings.
 Recruiting, hiring and training cloud professionals can be very costly, so many businesses choose to outsource their cloud work to a managed cloud service provider.
 Some of the responsibilities of managed cloud service providers include security, cloud migration, server maintenance and client support.

-In addition to those responsibilites, many managed cloud service providers offer subscription services and this allows more flexibility for businesses.
+In addition to those responsibilites, many managed cloud service providers offer subscription based services and this allows more flexibility for businesses.
 Some of the subscriptions provided by MCSPs cover a variety of services such as utility services, infrastructure as a service (IAAS), web-based computing, platform as a service (PAAS), service commerce, managed services, and software as a service.
 The services offered by managed cloud service providers ultimately helps businesses get cloud services in a more cost-effective manner.

 What does a managed cloud service provider do?

 - Cloud service management: A managed service provider will help offload all cloud management responsibilities off your business.
 They will be the main point of contact for all cloud services that your business operates on.

 - Infrastructure as a Service (IAAS): The managed cloud service provider will help provide your business with the cloud infrastructure it needs to power operations.
 They can help you use on-premise, off-premise or hybrid cloud infrastructures to help with your business’ needs.